tsykoduk/Mjolnir/README.md

 **Testing with Variance**

-Use killtheweb2.rb if you want to do long term testing with variable delays between tests and slow ramp ups and downs.
+Use demoloader.rb if you want to do long term testing with variable delays between tests and slow ramp ups and downs.

 **Easy Button**